Skip to content

 Clicking the button creates four items in the project directory:

-• .mcp.json — the MCP server configuration that tells Claude Code how to connect to Kombuse
+• .mcp.json — the MCP server configuration that tells MCP-enabled tools how to connect to Kombuse

 • AGENTS.md — a template for guiding AI agents working in the project